 Commissioner Andrew N. Mais

 Andrew N. Mais was nominated by Governor Ned Lamont to be Connecticut’s 33rd Insurance Commissioner.
-Mais was elected as Secretary Treasurer and will serve on the Executive Committee of the National Association of Insurance Commissioners beginning January 1, 2021.
+Mais was elected as Vice President and serves on the Executive Committee of the National Association of Insurance Commissioners beginning January 1, 2022.
 He currently serves on the International Relations, Property & Casualty, and Financial Regulation Standards committees.
 He also serves on the International Association of Insurance Supervisors (IAIS) Macroprudential and Executive Committees.
 The IAIS is the international standard-setting body responsible for developing and assisting in the supervision of the insurance sector.

 Mais has led discussions in several forums on race, diversity, and inclusion at the state level and within the insurance industry and in insurance practices.
 He has also joined the efforts led by Governor Ned Lamont and Lt.
 Gov. Susan Bysiewicz to address social inequities in Connecticut, including the Council on Women and Girls and cultural competency initiatives.